psychopy/workshops/source/translators/makePullRequest.rst

 - But sometimes you feel that the commit message is just not enough

   - This is when you use a description
+  - No character limit

-  - No character limit, but try to be succinct
+    - but try to be succinct
+  - > 100 characters?

-  - If your description needs upwards of 100 characters, it might be worth splitting your commit into two or more commits
+    - split your commit into two or more commits?

-**NOTE**: All that said, it would be a bit strange for a translation to need a description.
-The commit message should suffice in almost all cases.
+**NOTE**: All that said, messages alone should suffice in almost all translation cases

 2e: Commit
 ------------